cshum/imagor/README.md

   -vips-unlimited
     	VIPS bypass image max resolution check and remove all denial of service limits -vips-cache-size int
         VIPS in-memory image cache size in bytes.
 Set 0 to disable (default).
-Caches decoded image pixels keyed by URL to avoid repeated I/O and decode for base images, watermark() and image() filters
+Caches decoded image pixels keyed by image path to avoid repeated I/O and decode for base images, watermark() and image() filters
   -vips-cache-max-width int
         VIPS image cache maximum width.
 Images wider than this are not cached (default 2400) -vips-cache-max-height int